 attention on ideas and agendas that transcend mere national

-user's need to identify early whether this page contains what he
+cater to the user's need to identify early whether this page

-wants or not.
-We do that, in part, by "front-loading"
+contains what he wants or not.
+We do that, in part, by

-the document with the big picture, conclusions, etc., rather
+"front-loading" the document with the big picture, conclusions,

-than the more traditional background and context.
-These can come
+etc., rather than the more traditional background and context.

-the beginning, their agents, be they braile interpreters, speech
+agents, be they braile interpreters, speech synthesizers, or

-useful information while we sleep.
-Pages already using this
+we sleep.
+Pages already using this "front-loading" technique

-"front-loading" technique will not have to be revised to receive
+will not have to be revised to receive proper attention when

 Sterne of Target